 |–maxDistance||This parameter is now obsolete.
 Use –maxLibraryInsertSize instead|

 The maximum library insert size defines different cut offs based on the maximum expected library size.
-This is not the average fragment size but the higher end of the the fragment size distribution (obtained using for example Fragment Analyzer) which usually is between 800 to 1500 bp.
+This is not the average fragment size but the higher end of the the fragment size distribution (obtained using for example a Fragment Analyzer or a Bioanalyzer) which usually is between 800 to 1500 bp.
 If this value if not known use the default of 1000.
 The insert value is used to decide if two mates belong to the same fragment (by checking if they are within this max insert size) and to decide if a mate is too far away from the nearest restriction site.

 |Sequence of the restriction site.|